 Location: Av.
 Brasília, 1400-038 Lisboa, Portugal.
 (Santa Maria de Belém)

-The port of Lisbon photography spot can create stunning compositions.
-There are yachts, hungry hippos (that take you to the river), ferry, the Belem tower, bridges and so much more.
-So many ways to capture and use your photographing skills.
+The Port of Lisbon photography spot can create stunning compositions.
+There are yachts, hungry hippos (that take you to the river), a ferry, the Belem Tower, bridges and so much more.
+So many ways to capture and use your photography skills.

 Location: Doca Jardim do Tabaco Terminal de Cruzeiros de Lisboa, Av.
 Infante Dom Henrique, 1100-651 Lisboa, Portugal

 - The port area is NEVER super busy.
 So you will find a quiet corner to capture the waters depending on your photographic mood

 - Of course, sunsets and sunrises are beautiful over water and this is no different